 Personal loans, credit cards, and other alternatives are typically much more reasonable ways to borrow money (see our monthly payments calculator below to consider a personal loan).
 There are some types of loans with even more excessive rates (like payday loans), but pawnshop loans are still among your worst options.

 Pawnshop loans are secured short-term loans.
 When you borrow money from a pawnshop, you bring valuables such as jewelry or musical instruments to pledge as collateral until you repay the loan.
 You don’t need a certain credit score or income to qualify.
 Instead, the pawnbroker approves your loan based on the value of your collateral, knowing they will sell the item if you don’t repay.
 Here are some of the basics of pawnshop loans:

 - They’re usually for small amounts: The average pawnshop loan in the U.S. is for about $150, according to the National Pawnbrokers Association.

-- There are no credit requirements: Pawn shop loans do not rely on your credit history, and failing to repay a pawn loan does not affect it.
+- There are no credit requirements: Pawnshop loans do not rely on your credit history, and failing to repay a pawn loan does not affect your history.